Key Takeaways

 You will have to meet certain health criteria to qualify for a deferred long-term care annuity.
 To access the benefit, you must show that you need help with activities of daily living, such as eating, getting dressed, taking a shower or bath, using the bathroom or moving from one place to another.
 It doesn’t matter if the health condition is permanent or temporary.

-If you need to access the long-term fund, the monthly payout will usually be a multiple of your normal monthly income stream from the annuity, and sometimes, these riders can double or even triple your monthly payout for a certain period of time.
+If you need to access the long-term care fund, the monthly payout will usually be a multiple of your normal monthly income stream from the annuity, and sometimes, these riders can double or even triple your monthly payout for a certain period of time.
 For example, a $100,000 annuity may pay out $200,000 or $300,000 worth of long-term care benefits for up to five years.

 Pros and Cons of Purchasing a Deferred Long-Term Care Annuity